learn-co-curriculum/phase-3-metaprogramming-triangle-classification-lab/README.md

 recognize that the error was raised.
 For purposes of this lab, therefore, you should not include a `rescue`.

-## Hint
+## Identifying Valid Triangles

+A valid triangle must meet the following criteria:

+- Each side must be larger than 0.

-The sum of the lengths of any two sides of a triangle always exceeds the length of the third side.
+- The sum of the lengths of any two sides of a triangle always exceeds the length of the third side.
 This is a principle known as the _triangle inequality_.

-Further, each side must be larger than 0.

 ## Resources